stefan-it/hmByT5/bench/README.md

 ## Model: [`stefan-it/byt5-small-multilingual-4g-2e`](https://huggingface.co/stefan-it/byt5-small-multilingual-4g-2e)

-We use the previous 4GB model as initial checkpoint (incl. last learning rate and no warum-up steps) and continue pretraining on the same corpus for an additional epoch.
+We use the previous 4GB model as initial checkpoint (incl. last learning rate and no warm-up steps) and continue pretraining on the same corpus for an additional epoch.
 Pretraining is currently running.

 | Configuration                            | Run 1 | Run 2 | Run 3 | Run 4 | Run 5 | Avg.         |